gor-test/TestProject/README.md

   - Packages maintainer

 ## Tests
 Implementation of clean-swift is allowing to have high coverage for unit tests.
-Because of separation of the concerns here, it's possible to have tergetted unit tests with mock data if needed.
+Because of separation of the concerns here, it's possible to have targeted unit tests with mock data if needed.
 No tests are implemented in the project yet.

 ## Improvement points on Test/Demo project